marklogic/flux/docs/import/import-files/delimited-text.md

 nav_order: 3
 ---

-NT can import rows from delimited text files, with each row being written as a document to MarkLogic.
+Flux can import rows from delimited text files, with each row being written as a document to MarkLogic.

 ## Table of contents
 {: .no_toc .text-delta }